gwcbi/haphpipe_docs/hp-docs/docs/hp_annotate.md

-*hp_annotate* includes stages to annotate consensus sequence(s).
+*hp_description* includes stages to annotate and describe consensus sequence(s) and haplotypes.
 Use -h after any command for a list of options.

 ### *pairwise_align*
 Apply correct coordinate system to final sequence(s) to facilitate downstream analyses.
 Input is the final sequence file in FASTA format, a reference sequence in FASTA format, and a reference GFT file.
 Output is a JSON file to be used in _extract_pairwise_.